carpentries-incubator/python-text-analysis/_episodes/05-lsa.md

 Looking at our results so far, a good number in the middle of the "elbow" appears to be around 5-7 topics.
 So, let's fit a model using only 6 topics and then take a look at what each topic looks like.

+> ## Why is the first topic, "Topic 0," so low?
+>
-(Why is the first topic, "Topic 0," so low?
-It has to do with how our SVD was setup.
+> It has to do with how our SVD was setup.
 Truncated SVD does not mean center the data beforehand, which takes advantage of sparse matrix algorithms by leaving most of the data at zero.
 Otherwise, our matrix will me mostly filled with the negative of the mean for each column or row, which takes much more memory to store.
-The math is outside the scope for this lesson, but it's expected in this scenario that topic 0 will be less informative than the ones that come after it, so we'll skip it.)
+The math is outside the scope for this lesson, but it's expected in this scenario that topic 0 will be less informative than the ones that come after it, so we'll skip it.
+{: .callout}

 ```python
 numDimensions = 7